Four Garrisons of Anxi: History

 In 702 Wu Zetian created the Beiting Protectorate and granted it control of Ting Prefecture (Jimsar County), Yi Prefecture (Hami) and Xi Prefecture.

 The Tibetan Empire continued to attack the Anxi Protectorate but were unable to gain a foothold until the An Lushan Rebellion occurred in 755.
 The Tang dynasty recalled the majority of their garrison troops from the frontier to deal with the rebellion and thus allowed the Tibetans an opportunity to invade the Tang borderlands with impunity.
 In 763 a large Tibetan army managed to occupy the Tang capital of Chang'an for a brief period of time before they were forced to retreat.
 In the same year the Tibetan Empire occupied Yanqi.

 The neighboring Hexi Corridor and Beiting Protectorate were also invaded.
 Under the Hexi Jiedushi, the Tang lost Liang Prefecture in 764, Gan and Su prefectures in 766, Gua Prefecture in 776, and Sha Prefecture in 787.
 The Beiting Protectorate lost Yi Prefecture in 781, Ting Prefecture in 790, and Xi Prefecture in 792.

 The Anxi Protectorate lost its seat in Qiuci in 787 and Yutian in 792.
-It's unclear what happened to Shule.
+However in 789, the monk Wukong passed through Shule, Yutian, Gumo (Aksu), Qiuci, Yanqi, and Ting Prefecture and found that they all had Chinese commanders and were free from Tibetan or Uyghur control.
+It is unclear what happened to Shule.

 Cities

-Kucha
+Kucha (Qiuci)

 Kuchan tributary from Yan Liben's Wáng huí tu.

 The Buddhist monk Xuanzang visited Kucha in the 630s and described it in the following manner:

 The soil is suitable for rice and grain...it produces grapes, pomegranates and numerous species of plums, pears, peaches, and almonds...The ground is rich in minerals-gold, copper, iron, and lead and tin.
 The air is soft, and the manners of the people honest.
 The style of writing is Indian, with some differences.
 They excel other countries in their skill in playing on the lute and pipe.
 They clothe themselves with ornamental garments of silk and embroidery....

 There are about one hundred convents in this country, with five thousand and more disciples.
 These belong to the Little Vehicle of the school of the Sarvastivadas.Their doctrine and their rules of discipline are like those of India, and those who read them use the same originals....About 40 li to the north of this desert city there are two convents close together on the slope of a mountain...Outside the western gate of the chief city, on the right and left side of the road, there are erect figures of Buddha, about 90 feet high.